filterpaper/qmk_userspace/word/readme.md

 # Word Processing Features

 ## Caps Word
-This is a simple function that detect and turn off caps lock automatically when a preset list of word boundary is detect, hence caps word.
-Conceived by the `#ergonomics` enthusiasts of splitkb.com discord.
+This is a simple function that will turn off caps lock when a preset list of word boundary is detect, hence caps word.
+It is a simple version of the ones conceived by the `#ergonomics` enthusiasts of splitkb.com discord.

 ## Autocorrections
 Code is adapted from Pascal Getreuer's [Autocorrection](https://getreuer.info/posts/keyboards/autocorrection) source with the following additions:
-* Support for normal, mod-tap and one-shot-shift
+* Support for normal, mod-tap and one-shot Shift key
+* Support for layer tap keys
 * Dictionary storage in AVR program space
-* Command line argument for Python dictionary generator

 Dictionary is encoded in a trie data structure and the code will send corrections for typos detected in a buffer as they are being processed by QMK.
 Typos and corrections can be added into `dictionary.txt` in the format:
 ```c